-Discussion of the Strategic Policy Initiative: DNR, through its Divisions, is the lead state agency responsible for management of lands and wildlife resources for their natural, scenic, scientific, outdoor recreation and production values now and into the future.
+Discussion of the Strategic Policy Initiative: DNR, through its divisions, is the lead state agency responsible for management of lands and wildlife resources for their natural, scenic, scientific, outdoor recreation and production values now and into the future.
 The agency must manage these resources and assets for the use, benefit, and enjoyment of the people of Colorado and its visitors.
-The State Land Board manages an endowment of assets held in perpetual intergenerational public trust for the financial support of Colorado's public schools and other public entities.
-The State Land Board strives to ensure Colorado's trust lands are recognized as one of the state's most significant assets, providing value for generations of beneficiaries.

 Colorado Parks and Wildlife manages a number of programs, as well as significant land and water assets, for the purpose of providing high quality and varied outdoor recreational opportunities, along with both consumptive and non-consumptive wildlife-related opportunities.
 CPW strives to continuously acquire, develop and manage outdoor recreation lands, waters, and facilities in support of its mission, including the establishment and maintenance of trails that connect state parks and other outdoor recreation resources, provide access to areas of special or historic interest, and promote a more complete use of public lands for recreation.